 Building a social media presence and joining the online community can also be extremely helpful.
 Twitter will not be the right tool for every person but can be an invaluable opportunity to follow the recent conversations in your subfield, get to know other junior academics, and tap into the broader professional network.
-Remember that you do not need to jump directly into actively promoting yourself on Twitter-it can be an excellent venue for just listening as well as for promoting the work of others.
+Remember that you do not need to jump directly into actively promoting yourself on Twitter-it can be an excellent venue for listening as well as for promoting the work of others.
+Specifically, we recommend that junior scholars use Twitter as an additional resource to grow their shared-experience and shared interest networks.
+Rather than aiming to follow influential accounts, use your time on social media to engage with peers and those with substantially overlapping scholarly interests.
+Look for the people with whom you can connect easily-who could genuinely benefit from your friendship-and grow a community of mutual support.
 For an overview of how scholars use online tools, see Esarey and Wood (2018).
-For an example of how a group of scholars is working to offset women's underrepresentation on Twitter, see Beaulieu et al. (2017).
+For an example of how a group of scholars is working to offset women's under-representation on Twitter, see Beaulieu et al. (2017).
 These offer insights into how supporters can use online tools to help junior scholars as well.